 Students taking the Major/Minor option will be considered for an award when they have satisfied the requirements for both the Major and Minor studies (i.e. having a GPA of 2.0 or above for the Major programme, Minor programme and overall) and have also submitted an application for graduation.
-If the 18 credits taken for the Minor study can meet the requirements for a specific Minor, the Major students may apply to graduate with a specific Minor, in addition to their Major.
-If the 18 credits taken are a free collection of electives in any combination of disciplines in conjunction with a Major programme, these students will graduate with a Major only.
+If the 18 credits taken for the approved Minor study can meet the requirements for that Minor, the Major students may apply to graduate with a specific Minor, in addition to their Major.
+Otherwise, students will graduate with a Major only.

-&lt;sup>4 This minimum only applies to students who are admitted through the normal route.
+4 This minimum only applies to students who are admitted through the normal route.
 Also, for passing a subject which is designed to fulfill the credit requirement of different types of subject, students will be regarded as having fulfilled the credit requirements of the particular types of subject concerned.
 Nevertheless, the subject itself will only be counted once in the student's total credit requirements, and the students will be required to make up the total credit requirement by taking another subject.